vkhitrin/macos-env/README.md

-# Personal MacOS dotfiles + tools used that are part of my workflow
+# Personal macOS dotfiles + tools used that are part of my workflow

-Using MacOS High Sierra 10.13.6 on Desktop
+Using macOS High Sierra 10.13.6 on Desktop

-Using MacOS Mojave 10.14 on Laptop
+Using macOS Mojave 10.14 on Laptop

 ## Mackup vs Git